enterspeedhq/enterspeed-sdk-dotnet/documentation/services/json-serializer/README.md

 Abstraction to provide your own way of serializing and deserializing within the SDK.

+## .NET 6 or above support

+If you are using .NET 6 or above you will install the .NET 6 version of the SDK.

+This version provides an already implemented IJsonSerializer, that uses System.Text.Json: "SystemTextJsonSerializer".

+If you want to use something else, feel free to implement your own.

 ## .NET Standard 2.0 support

 If you are using .NET Core, .NET 5, .NET Framework 4.6.1 or above